 Benjamin Moore Anchor Gray: a more subdued approach to navy blue

-There’s NO paint colour more classic than navy blue.
-But not ALL navy blues are created equal, and sometimes, you need to do a little research before you slap your favourite blue hue on your walls.
+There’s NO paint color more classic than navy blue.
+But not ALL navy blues are created equal, and sometimes, you need to do a little research before you slap your favorite blue hue on your walls.

-This is why we’re taking an up close and personal look at Benjamin Moore Anchor Gray; one of my fave blues when I’m looking for something a BIT less typical.
+This is why we’re taking an up-close-and-personal look at Benjamin Moore Anchor Gray, one of my fave blue-grays when I’m looking for something less typical.

-As with ANY paint colour, it’s all about perception.
-If you ask ME, I see Anchor Gray as a darker navy blue with a SOLID dose of gray in it (and I’m always right, sooooo).
-However, talk to my hubs, and he’ll say that it’s gray with some blue in it (insert marriage counselling session HERE).
+As with ANY paint color, it’s all about perception.
+If you ask ME, Anchor Gray is a darker navy blue with a SOLID dose of gray (and I’m always right, sooooo).
+However, talk to my hubs, and he’ll say that it’s gray with some blue in it (insert marriage counseling session HERE).

-If you have a north-facing room, because Anchor Gray has a bit more colour than a typical gray, it will have more personality (whereas some grays can fall a bit flat).
-HOWEVER, it’s not so blue that it’s punchy or overwhelming, regardless of your exposure.
+If you have a north-facing room, Anchor Gray, because it has a bit more color than a typical gray, will have more personality (whereas some grays can fall flat).
+On the other hand, it’s not so blue that it’s punchy or overwhelming, regardless of your exposure.

 This cool blue hue is always a nice balance to warm southern light or afternoon western exposure – adding a cool vibe and a dose of personality!

 Anchor Gray has an LRV of ALMOST 12.
 I’d get into the decimals of it, but I like to keep things a bit more meat n’ potatoes around here (no gravy).

 Not sure what LRV is?
-It stands for Light Reflectance Value, and it could save your paint-lovin’ life – read all about it HERE.
+It stands for Light Reflectance Value, and it could save your paint-lovin’ life.
+Read all about it HERE.

 With an LRV of 12, Anchor Gray isn’t so dark that it will look BLACK in a dark room (unless you literally have no light).
-Its slightly higher LRV (compared to other navy blues) helps it hold up to low light areas quite nicely, while still holding on to its colour.
+Its slightly higher LRV (compared to other navy blues) helps it hold up to low-light areas quite nicely while still holding on to its color.

 It’s important to find out which TYPE of blue you’re dealing with.
 Anchor Gray is a solid-looking blue, but rather than tipping its hat towards green, like other popular shades, it leans a wink into violet.

-- samples arrive ON YOUR DOORSTEP in 1 DAY, depending on location
+Samples arrive ON YOUR DOORSTEP in 1 DAY

 Anchor Gray could be a beautiful exterior paint color for your siding or stucco, as long as you want to lean into BLUE, not gray (expect the blue to pop up that bit more).

 Similar to Benjamin Moore Hale Navy

-Comparison is the KEY to choosing the best paint colour for your home.
-Don’t be afraid to explore other colours to see how undertones, temperatures and LRVs shift…
+Comparison is the KEY to choosing the best paint color for your home.
+Don’t be afraid to explore other colors to see how undertones, temperatures, and LRVs shift…

-- Benjamin Moore Trout Gray – lighter and with less undertone than Anchor Gray
+- Benjamin Moore Trout Gray is lighter and has less color/undertone than Anchor Gray, meaning it looks grayer.

-- Benjamin Moore Charcoal Slate – similar depth, less colour
+- Benjamin Moore Charcoal Slate has a similar depth but has less color.

-- grays with subtle violet, blue or green undertones
+- light grays with subtle violet, blue, or some green undertones

-- a wide range of white paint colours; from cool to warm
+- a wide range of white paint colors, from cool to warm

-- many soft and subtle off-white paint colours
+- many soft and subtle off-white paint colors